GauravZapSingh/mernstackblogsapp/README.md

     * Shows more content written for particular blogs
     * Information about blog author
     * Logged in users can like and comment on the blog.
 Guest users cannot
+    * Each user can like each blog only once and can add multiple comments.
 * Write Blog
     * Logged in users can write a blog
+    * Blogs with same title will not be accepted
     * Enter about blog and blog display image
     * Form validation
 * Profile